international graduate students

 International Student Medical Insurance Coverage

-Medical insurance is required of all international students enrolled at Clarion University.
-All international students are expected to engage in activities that require medical insurance.
-Students who do not show proof of health insurance coverage comparable to the group insurance plan contracted by Clarion University will automatically be enrolled in the university endorsed program, and be responsible for payment.
+Due to the high cost of health care in the United States, medical insurance is required of all international students enrolled in traditional classes at Clarion University.
+Medical insurance is not required for online students.
 Students will not be allowed to complete course registration until all medical insurance requirements are met.
-The current cost of the group insurance plan is approximately $1,000/year, full payment of which is required at the beginning of the academic year.
+The estimated annual cost of an individual insurance plan is approximately $1,000/year; costs vary depending on the student's age and insurance plan (type, duration, coverage).
 Please understand that the medical insurance premium is not included in the statement of account issued by the university for tuition, fees, room and board.
-A separate payment of cash or money order is required.
+A separate payment is required.
 Details of payment will be explained at the time of application for insurance.